 - Save the Cat!
 Screenplay Challenge: Yes, the “go-to” book and methodology in screenwriting has launched their first screenplay competition!
 The Save the Cat!
 Screenplay Challenge is uniquely positioned to deliver a competition that uses the same language the writer, the reader and the decision makers use when analyzing screenplays.
 All entrants receive a 50 Point Analysis Report adapted from the Save the Cat! bestselling books at no additional cost.

 And the #1 submissions management platform for screenplay competitions is our very own service: Coverfly.

 Since launching just over a year ago, Coverfly has accepted over 50,000 submissions for approximately 30 of the industry’s best competitions, fellowships, labs and workshops.
 Coverfly is a carefully curated, invite-only submissions management platform; organizations on Coverfly must adhere to specific criteria to be eligible to accept submissions via Coverfly.
 Coverfly’s Writer Dashboard allows writers to manage their submissions to multiple competitions from one place.
 Additionally, writers can opt into the free searchable screenplay database where vetted industry professionals can search and discover talented emerging writers and projects.

 For the organizations that accept submissions via Coverfly, we’ve linked to their Coverfly submission pages above.

-Full disclosure: The Script Lab’s parent company, Red Ampersand Inc, has ownership in Coverfly, ScreenCraft and WeScreenplay which are listed above.
+Full disclosure: The Script Lab’s parent company, Industry Arts, has ownership in Coverfly, ScreenCraft and WeScreenplay which are mentioned above.